Zuehlke/training-angular2/Exercises/Exercise 1/README.md

 1. Create folder named "expense" in the modules folder of your solution.
 1. Add a file named "expense.module.ts" to the folder and implement a class named `ExpenseModule` decorated with the `@NgModule()` decorator.
-1. Configure the module to import the `CommonModule`:
+1. Configure the module to import the `CommonModule`.

   Your module declaration should look like this now: